Topics Map > Do-IT Yourself > Classrooms and Labs

 Software that is not utilized by a significant portion of the campus is usually purchased by the department requesting the specialized application.

-Please visit EdTech's page on Video Digitization for Owl-Space and follow the instruction on that page for support.
+Please visit LearningEnvironment's page on Video Digitization for Canvasand follow the instruction on that page for support.

-2) Please remember to log off of the Podium computers when class has ended.
+Please remember to log off of the podium computers when class has ended.
 The classroom computers are in publicly accessible spaces.
 Forgetting to log off compromises your individual account and can lock the machine for the class that follows you.
-While this is not as much of a concern for the generic podium account, we still would like to discourage its use.
-There are important security and performance advantages obtained by using your Net-ID.

-Anytime you are having a problem in any of our classrooms, you are invited to call Operations at 713-348-4989 and we will come to assist you within minutes (during business hours).
+Anytime you are having a problem in any of our classrooms, you are invited to call OIT at x4989 (713-348-4989) and we will come to assist you within minutes (during business hours).
+When calling, if possible, please leave a call back number.
+We might be able to quickly resolve the issue over the phone.

 Podium training sessions are typically offered at the beginning of the fall semester, however, we will try to accommodate training as necessary.
-If you anticipate the need for assistance with podium usage please contact our Operations Center at (x4989) 713-348-4989.
+If you anticipate the need for assistance with podium usage, contact us at x4989 (713-348-4989).